J. Melville Broughton: Political career

 He served in the North Carolina Senate from 1927 to 1929.
 He later served one term as governor from 1941 to 1945.
 Identified with progressive politics, as characterized by his support of the social justice legislation of the Roosevelt Administration, a number of reforms were carried out during his term as governor.
 One of his major legacies was the extension of the public school term from six to nine months.

 The North Carolina Department of Natural and Cultural Resources describes Broughton as the typical white moderate of the time.
 Broughton advocated for the improvement of the lives of African Americans, such as equalizing the salaries of black and white teachers and improving their housing.
 In one instance, Broughton even helped stop a lynching and then punish the leaders of the mob.

 In August 1941, Broughton deployed the North Carolina National Guard to protect Cy Winstead, a black man accused of raping a white woman, after Winstead was nearly lynched in Roxboro, North Carolina.
 Afterwards, Broughton had the police investigate the mobs, expressing interest in punishing the ringleaders.
-Ten white men was charged.
+Ten white men were charged.
 To local shock, five of the men, Coy Harris, A.P.
 Spriggs, P.I.
 Holt, Johnny Holt, and Willie Aiken were found guilty on April 24, 1942.
 A jury acquitted them of the more serious charge of inciting to riot, but found them guilty of unlawful assembly for an unlawful purpose, a misdemeanor punishable by up to two years in prison.
 Harris and Spriggs were each sentenced to 18 months in the county jail, while the other three were sentenced to 12 months in the county jail.
 The jury had recommended mercy for the Colt brothers, whereas Aiken was the only defendant who did not deny his guilt.
 The verdict shocked the public, which had been sympathetic to the mob.
 In June 1942, 2,000 people submitted a petition demanding the parole or pardon of those convicted.
 Harris, Spriggs, P.L.
 Holt, and Aiken were paroled on July 23, 1942.
 Johnny Holt was denied parole since he was the prime suspect in a robbery in California.
 He was paroled some time between then and 1943, and all six men were discharged from parole in September 1943.
 Winstead himself later pleaded guilty to assault with intent to commit rape and was sentenced to two and a half years to five years in prison.
 In February 1943, the Person County chapter of the NAACP petitioned for his parole, expressing doubt over Winstead's guilt.
 However, Winstead refused to apply for parole, finding the conditions to be too strict.